-A blood test can be done to analyze your blood for signs of problems, such as abnormal electrolyte balance, abnormal kidney function, abnormal liver functions, anemia (lack of oxygen carrying red blood cells), low platelets, high amount of white blood cells, your blood group, drugs, and levels of different medications.
+A blood test can be done to analyze your blood for signs of problems, such as abnormal electrolyte balance, abnormal kidney function, abnormal liver functions, anaemia (lack of oxygen carrying red blood cells), low platelets, high amount of white blood cells, your blood type, the presence of drugs, and levels of different medications.

 Today, blood tests can do many things, because doctors and scientists have identified many substances in the blood that can tell you if you have an infection, an autoimmune disease, a marker for cancer, inherited diseases, and even blood clots or heart failure.
 Blood tests are also used to tell your doctor if you are having a heart attack.

-Blood would normally be taken from a vein in your arm, or by means of a prick to your finger or by any other convenient means, to carry out any such test.
+Blood is withdrawn from a vein in the arm, or by means of a prick to the

 The following are the common blood tests and what they mean:

 This is a blood test to check your blood count.
-This is perhaps one of the most commonly done blood tests anywhere in the world.
+This is perhaps one of the most commonly-used blood tests in the world.

 When your blood goes through the centrifuge, a spinner, the blood cells spin to the bottom to make a sediment, and the clear liquid on top is called plasma.
 The laboratory technicians will put the sediment under a microscope and will examine it and count how many red blood cells, white blood cells, and platelets are in the sediment per square millimeter.

-Your body’s cells need certain molecules called electrolytes, in order to function.
+Your body’s cells need certain molecules called electrolytes, to function.
 These are also referred to as blood salts.
 They include:

 These are also referred to DAX or blood urea nitrogen and electrolytes.
 They are required for the maintenance of electrical balance in your body, transmission of nerve impulses, blood pressure control, water balance and more.

 Depletion of your blood salts or electrolytes could lead to: